CSCfi/csc-user-guide/docs/apps/qiime.md

   --o-denoising-stats stats-dada2.qza \
   --p-n-threads $SLURM_CPUS_PER_TASK
 ```

-The sample job above project project_200XXXXX ( use `csc-workspaces` to check your Puhti projects).
-Maximum running time is
+In the example above _<project>_ sould be replaced with your project name.
+You can use `csc-workspaces` to check your Puhti projects.
-set to 1 hour (`--time=01:00:00`).
+Maximum running time is set to 1 hour (`--time=01:00:00`).
 As QIIME2 uses threads based parallelization, the process is considered as one job that
  should be executed within one node (`--ntasks=1`, `--ntasks=1`).
 The job reserves eight cores `--cpus-per-task=8` that
 can use in total up to 16 GB of memory  (` --mem=16G`).
 Note that the nubmer of cores to be used needs to be defined in
 actual qiime command too.
 That is done with Megahit option `--p-n-threads`.
 In this case we use $SLURM_CPUS_PER_TASK